How to Plan a Baby Shower That Guests Actually Enjoy

 Baby showers are rarely a solo operation.
 There is usually a best friend, a sister, a mother-in-law, and sometimes all three, each with opinions and tasks.

 Instead of a tangled group chat, add them as co-hosts on Lemonvite.
 Up to 10 people can share access to the event dashboard.
-Everyone can see the guest list, check RSVPs, and send updates.
+Everyone sees the same guest list and RSVP count and can send updates from it.
 Nobody needs to ask "did Sarah respond yet?" because the answer is right there.

 This alone saved me from at least a dozen unnecessary text threads.